 Term of Office: One year commencing on September 1st.
+Limit of 3 consecutive years.

-- Serve as a voting member of the Executive Committee. - Record and issue minutes of all meetings.
-Work with the Business Office to send to Chair for approval within one week of the Executive Committee meeting. - Preside at Section meetings in absence of Chair, Past Chair, Chair Elect, and Treasurer.
+- Serve as a voting member of the Executive Committee. - Record minutes of all meetings.
+Work with the Business Office to include in the agenda for the next month's meeting for approval at the Executive Committee meeting. - Preside at Section meetings in absence of Chair, Past Chair, Chair Elect, and Treasurer.